-41Section 82 If the offender is sentenced to 30 months or more imprisonment (inc. life), he has an indefinite period to comply with notification requirements ditto if he is admitted to a hospital subject to a restriction order, he has 10years if he is sentenced to 6 months or more (but less than 30 months) imprisonment, if he is sentenced to less than 6 months imprisonment, he has 7years ditto if he is admitted to hospital without a restriction order, if he is cautioned, he has 2years, if he is given a conditional discharge, he has the duration of the conditional discharge and if he received any other disposal (such as a community punishment or fine), he has 5years.
+41Section 82 If the offender is sentenced to 30 months or more imprisonment (inc. life), he has an indefinite period to comply with notification requirements ditto if he is admitted to a hospital subject to a restriction order, he has 10 years if he is sentenced to 6 months or more (but less than 30 months) imprisonment, if he is sentenced to less than 6 months imprisonment, he has 7 years ditto if he is admitted to hospital without a restriction order, if he is cautioned, he has 2 years, if

-Under the Act, the persons who are subject of the notification requirements include42 people convicted of an offence listed in Schedule 3 of the Act which exclusively are sexual offences and people found not guilty by reason of insanity of such an offence.
+Under the Act, the persons who are subject of the notification requirements include 42 people convicted of an offence listed in Schedule 3 of the Act which exclusively are sexual offences and people found not guilty by reason of insanity of such an offence.
 It is noteworthy to stress that the notification requirements extend to the whole of the UK.
-The details which the offender must notify to the police upon initial notification are set out in the Act.43
+The details which the offender must notify to the police upon initial notification are set out in the Act.
+43